For personal banking on your mobile device, please download our app from the page below.Personal Banking

 Jobs, either part-time or full-time, can provide income as you need it.

 The amount of income you’ll receive from Social Security or a defined benefit pension depends on your work history and your final salary.
 In most cases, the longer you work and the more you earn, the more retirement income you can anticipate.

-On the other hand, tax-deferred retirement plans (including salary reduction plans), IRAs, and variable annuities produce income in relation to the amounts you put into them and the investment choices you make.
+On the other hand, tax-deferred retirement plans (including employer-sponsored plans), IRAs, and variable annuities produce income in relation to the amounts you put into them and the investment choices you make.

 The average retired person gets the largest percentage of his or her retirement income from Social Security, continuing employment, employer pensions and other retirement savings, and the rest from a combination of investment assets, according to an analysis of US Census Bureau data by the Employee Benefit Research Institute.
 In the future, though, there’s consensus among retirement experts that employer pensions and Social Security will provide less.
 That means personal investment assets are going to have to play a much larger role for most people.